feldtsen/pointy-dit212/RAD.md

 **Time estimate:** 6 days

-**Desscription:** As a user, I want a way to keep track of my score, so that I get motivated to improve at the game.
+**Description:** As a user, I want a way to keep track of my score, so that I get motivated to improve at the game.

 **Confirmation:**